-Feature Name Description Scope Default Enabled Muhimbi.PDFConverter.Farm Enables the Workflow Activities and the Central Administration Configuration screen.
-Farm V Muhimbi.PDFConverter Add 'Convert to PDF' to context menus / ribbons for all site collections in the Web App.
-Web App V Muhimbi.PDFConverter.
-Nintex.WebApp Add Nintex Workflow actions on systems that have this installed.
-Web App - Muhimbi.PDFConverter.Water marker.UI.WebApp Enable the user interface for the automatic watermarking & security facilities on all site collections in the Web Application.
-Web App - Muhimbi.PDFConverter.Water marker.Processor.WebApp Enable the automatic watermarking & security processing logic on all site collections in the Web App.
-Web App - Muhimbi.PDFConverter.
-Convert.Site Add 'Convert to PDF' to context menus / ribbons for a single site collection.
-Site Coll. - Muhimbi.PDFConverter.
-ConvertAndDownload.Site Add the 'Download as PDF' option to the file's context menu.
-Site Coll. - Muhimbi.PDFConverter.
-ConvertWebPage.Site Adds 'Convert Page to PDF' to the user's Personal Actions menu Site Coll. - Muhimbi.PDFConverter.Water marker.UI.Site Adds the user interface for the automatic watermarking & security facilities to the site collection Site Coll. -
+Feature Name Scope Enabled Muhimbi.PDFConverter.Farm Farm V Enable the Workflow Activities and the Central Administration Configuration screen.
+Muhimbi.PDFConverter Web V Add 'Convert to PDF' to context menus / ribbons for all site collections in the Web Application. Арр Muhimbi.PDFConverter.Nintex.WebApp 1 Web - Add Nintex Workflow actions on systems that have this third party product installed. Арр Muhimbi.PDFConverter.Watermarker.UI.WebApp Web - Enable the user interface for the automatic watermarking and security facilities on all site collections in the Web Application. Арр Muhimbi.PDFConverter.Watermarker.Processor.WebApp Web - Enable the automatic watermarking and security processing logic on all site collections in the Web Application Арр Muhimbi.PDFConverter.Convert.Site Site - Add 'Convert to PDF' to context menus / ribbons for a single site collection.
+Coll.
+Muhimbi.PDFConverter.ConvertAndDownload.Site Site - Add the 'Download as PDF' option to the file's context menu.
+Coll.
+Muhimbi.PDFConverter.ConvertWebPage.Site Site - Add the 'Convert Page to PDF' option to the user's Personal Actions menu.
+Coll.
+Muhimbi.PDFConverter.Watermarker.UI.Site Site - Add the user interface for the automatic watermarking and security facilities to the site collection.
+Coll.
+Muhimbi.PDFConverter.API.WebApp Web - Add K2 Prerequisites, Feature is only present on SharePoint 2007 and not needed by newer SharePoint versions. Арр Muhimbi.PDFConverter.SP2013_WebFeature Web ' Enable workflow actions for the optional Workflow Manager part of SharePoint 2013 and later versions.

 The Muhimbi.PDFConverter and Muhimbi.PDFConverter.Convert.Site features are identical with the exception of the scope.
 The WebApplication scoped feature is enabled by default and adds PDF Converter options to all site collections in the web application.
-If you prefer to enable PDF Conversion at the Site Collection level then make sure the WebApplication scoped feature is disabled.
+If you prefer to enable PDF Conversion at the Site Collection level, then make sure the WebApplication scoped feature is disabled.
 Do not leave both features enabled at the same time to prevent duplicate menu options.